Choosing between Amplemarket vs. lemlist for your outbound sales often comes down to these five questions:

 Do you want AI that suggests what to send, or AI that understands why a deal is moving and what to do next?

-In short, here's what we recommend:
+In short, here is what we recommend:

-lemlist is a multichannel outreach platform that grew from a cold email tool into an end-to-end prospecting system.
+lemlist (G2: 4.4/5, 486 reviews) is a multichannel outreach platform that grew from a cold email tool into an end-to-end prospecting system.
 Its 600M+ contact database with waterfall enrichment, behavioral sequence branching, and native LinkedIn/WhatsApp/calling execution give sales teams deep control over every touchpoint.
 At $79/user/month for email and $109 for multichannel, lemlist is significantly more accessible than Amplemarket.
 Its practitioner-built UX won a near-unanimous vote from Spendesk's AEs over Outreach, Salesloft, and Humanlinker.
-The trade-off: lemlist's AIz operates as a personalization layer on data you already have, not as an autonomous agent that prospects on your behalf.
+The trade-off: lemlist's AI operates as a personalization layer on data you already have, not as an autonomous agent that prospects on your behalf.
 And while lemlist recently acquired Claap for conversation intelligence, that integration is still separate and priced at $60/user/month extra.

 Both platforms solve the outbound execution problem well.
 But outbound execution is only one piece of go-to-market.
 Neither platform tells you why a deal is stalling, which accounts match your actual win patterns, or what your VP of Finance said on last week's call that changed the trajectory of the opportunity.
-For teams that need intelligence across the full revenue cycle, not just the first touch, there's a different category of platform.
+For teams that need intelligence across the full revenue cycle, not just the first touch, there is a different category of platform.

 ZoomInfo is an all-in-one AI GTM Platform built on the industry's most comprehensive B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 That data fuels the GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily by fusing ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals to capture not just what happened in a deal, but why.
 Sellers access it through GTM Workspace, where AI agents handle account research, outreach drafting, and CRM updates.
 Marketers and RevOps build plays in GTM Studio using natural language.
 And for teams that build their own tools, APIs and MCP expose the same intelligence to any AI agent or third-party application.
-The result: Seismic attributed 39% of pipeline to ZoomInfo signals and saved 11.5 hours per seller per week, while Snowflake saw 200% higher conversion rates on ZoomInfo-scored accounts.

 If your team needs intelligence that spans from first signal to closed deal and beyond, see how ZoomInfo works.